Microbial inflammation of the cornea is not uncommon and can be sight-threatening. Culture is the key to diagnosis and management.

 Pathogens

-- Pseudomonas Aeruginosa - commonest cause of bacterial keratitis in contact lens wearers
+- Pseudomonas aeruginosa - commonest cause of bacterial keratitis in contact lens wearers.

-- Other causes include: Staphylococcus aureus and Streptococci
+- Other causes include: Staphylococcus aureus and Streptococci.

 Pathology